Roth vs Traditional IRA

 4. 4

-Report the non-deductible contribution and the conversion.
-Form 8606 establishes your $7,000 basis so the conversion is treated as a return of basis (zero tax) rather than a taxable distribution.
+Report the non-deductible contribution (Part I) and the conversion (Part II) on IRS Form 8606.
+Per IRS Publication 590-A, Form 8606 establishes your $7,500 basis under 26 U.S.C. § 408(o)(4) so the conversion is treated as a return of basis (zero tax) rather than a taxable distribution.

 5. 5